MirrorCai/TankSoccer/README.md

 "Vector"(not the C++ "vector") class is defined in "Basic.h", containing several 3-d vector operations which I consider useful.
 I did overload some of its operators, and I hope this effort will be helpful for further debugging.

-Lastly, "CollisionSystemTest.cpp" here contains the main function, and controls OpenGL.
-The name is weird -_-.
-It would be changed soon.
+Lastly, "main.cpp" here contains the main function, and controls OpenGL.

 Dec.
 20th
 Yiqun Liu